 A near-term solution for better anodes

 Some innovators are finally reaching a commercialization tipping point, developing novel solutions to address the degradation of these newer materials.
-Valued at over $1 billion, Sila Nanotechnologies has raised $240 million in equity, supported by corporates in the automotive, electronics and industrial sectors to develop a solution which packs silicon atoms inside a matrix of empty nanoparticles.
+Valued at over $1 billion, Sila Nanotechnologies has raised $295 million in equity, supported by corporates in the automotive, electronics and industrial sectors to develop a solution which packs silicon atoms inside a matrix of empty nanoparticles.
+In addition to the partnership with Daimler, Sila also has a partnership with BMW.
+Eventually the batteries will be used in the automotive sector, initially by Daimler and BMW.
 CEO Gene Berdichevsky explained that the company is now reaching commercialization after eight years of development and is currently commissioning a 50MWh line.

 A near-term solution for better electrolytes